inappstory/ios-ias-sdk/Samples/OnboardingStory.md

 ### Default Onboardings

 In the controller, where you want to show onboarding, call the `showOnboarding` method of the `InAppStory`.
-By default (if `feedID: <String>` is not specified), the feed marked in the console as "Onboarding" will be displayed.
+By default (if `feed: <String>` is not specified), the feed marked in the console as "Onboarding" will be displayed.

 ##### ViewController.swift
 ```swift